enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

      - GPU-side particle emitter.
    * - **Light**
      - Directional or point light.
 Creatable and removable at runtime.
+   * - **Sound**
+     - 3D spatial audio source.
+A fully realized scene object -placeable and attachable in the editor.
+Follows parent transform for positional audio that moves with geometry.
+   * - **Camera Rig**
+     - Owns and hosts a Camera Attachment behaviour.
+First-class scene object with transform and world ID.
+The standard way to make a camera follow an object or bone.
    * - **Skybox**
      - Environment backdrop.
    * - **Trigger Volume**